 1 envelope onion soup mix

-2 tablespoons mustard (try a mixture of Dijon, honey mustard, or spicy brown)
+2 tablespoons mustard (try Dijon, honey mustard, or spicy brown)

 2 tablespoons brown sugar

-Cut a stack of five slices of crusty bread (soft sandwich bread will work) into small cubes to yield 2 cups of bread cubes.
+Cut a stack of five slices of bread into small cubes to yield 2 cups of bread cubes.
+Or, make breadcrumbs by pulsing stale crusty bread in a food processor.
+Freeze until ready to use.

 Making the Meatloaf: